 DeWolf Hopper (30 March 1858 – 24 September 1935) was a New York actor, comedian, singer, and producer.
 A star of musical theater, he made the baseball poem “Casey at the Bat” famous by performing it 12,000 times.
-He was elected to The Lambs in 1887 and is an Immortal Lamb.
+He was elected to The Lambs in 1887, served as Shepherd 1900-02, and is an Immortal Lamb.

 To welcome in the exciting new century, a more colorful personality could not have been found for Shepherd of The Lambs than comic opera star DeWolf Hopper, elected in October 1900.
 He had a three-octave voice that thrilled audiences and a three-octave sex life that thrilled the ladies.
 “The Wolf Hopper” was a delightful name.
 Like Henry XIII, he married six times, but unlike the fearsome English monarch, he remained friends with all of his wives.
 This fact alone must place him in the pantheon of the stage’s most remarkable men.
 The fame of the merry Hopper rests on his 50 years as a star in comic operas and operettas, and his electrifying recitations of “Casey at the Bat.”